Breast Augmentation Surgery

 While every surgical procedure has definite risks involved, informed breast augmentation patients tend to be very pleased with their decision.
 Dr. Orringer wants you to feel comfortable asking any and every question that you may have at your initial consultation, pre-operative visit or at any time to assist you in determining whether breast augmentation is right for you.
 He believes that taking sufficient time to discuss, plan, individualize and perform your procedure is necessary time well spent.

 If you would like more information on breast augmentation procedures, please contact Dr. Orringer today.

 More about Dr. Jay Orringer

 Board certified plastic surgeon Dr. Jay Orringer is widely regarded as a top breast surgeon in Beverly Hills.
 In addition to performing breast augmentation, he performs breast lift and breast reduction surgery.
 Dr. Orringer is also proud to provide women who have undergone mastectomy with a number of advanced breast reconstruction procedures.
-To learn more about the treatments he offers, or to schedule your free consultation, contact his practice today at 310-273-1663.
+To learn more about the treatments he offers, or to schedule your consultation, contact his practice today at 310-273-1663.